Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             ends.
 For searching Pubmen, if a specific name is assigned, it may not be able to find the related literatures.
-      --without_strain_pubmed, -n
-                            Retrieving the literatures from Pubmed without
-                            assigning strains, Default is False.
-      --species_string SPECIES_STRING, -d SPECIES_STRING
-                            Please assign path of the species table of STRING (species.vXXX.txt).
-      --score SCORE, -ps SCORE
-                            Please assign minimum PIE score for searching literatures.
-The value is from -1 (worst) to 1 (best).
-                            Default is 0.
-      --node_size NODE_SIZE, -ns NODE_SIZE
-                            Please assign the size of nodes in figure, default is 4000.
       --query QUERY [QUERY ...], -q QUERY [QUERY ...]
                             Please assign the query protein here.
 The format is
                             $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.
 If